fardog/secureoperator/README.md

 ## Caveats/TODO

-* Currently only the following records are supported: `A, AAAA, CNAME, MX`
 * More thorough tests should be written
 * No caching is implemented, and probably never will.
 If you need caching, put your `secure-operator` server behind another DNS server which provides